flyteorg/flyte/flyteidl/protos/docs/core/core.rst

 Resources
 ------------------------------------------------------------------

 A customizable interface to convey resources requested for a container.
-This can be interpretted differently for different container engines.
+This can be interpreted differently for different container engines.